neicnordic/sensitive-data-archive/docs/rfcs/0005-cors-application-layer-or-edge.md

   need CORS (open question 2).
 If they do not, the scope is two Go services and this advantage is small.
 * Good, because preflight never reaches the application.
+* Neutral, because it is the layer jbygdell would use if CORS turns out to be needed at all ([discussion][pr-2555-jb]).
 * Bad, because `sda-auth` already has application CORS.
 Ingress CORS is immediately two layers for it unless its middleware is removed, and then `cors_login`'s credential handling moves to every site.